Pros / This induction hot plate has a panel lock for safety.

 Cons / Sunpentown’s hot plate doesn’t brown as evenly as some of the other top-rated cooktops on our list.

-Verdict / Sunpentown’s induction hot plate offers the fastest heating time of any hot plate on our lineup.
-It also does very well at heating foods slowly and gently at its lowest setting.
+Verdict / Sunpentown’s induction hot plate offers one of the fastest heating times of any hot plate on our lineup.
+It also does a good job of heating foods slowly and gently at its lowest setting.

 Sunpentown’s SR-1884SS creates heat faster than almost any other hot plate that we tested, but it can also heat food slowly and delicately on lower settings, if needed.
 It includes 13 heat settings, so there’s very little guesswork on your end – you can set the temperature of your pot or pan to be anything from 100 to 390 degrees Fahrenheit.
 This SPT unit easily earned the Top Ten Reviews Silver Award because it scores so well in our tests and includes features that most others do not.

 - Browning Score